chriswhsu/kiln-controller/README.md

 ![Image](https://github.com/jbruce12000/kiln-controller/blob/master/public/assets/images/schematic.png)

-*Note: I tried to power my ssr directly using a gpio pin on a RaspPi 4, and it *did* work. ymmv.
+*Note: Using a RaspPi 4, I was able to power my ssr directly using a gpio pin on a RaspPi 4.
+       No transistor was required.

 ## Software